-It is in this light that the motives of the official Investigations can be understood, with the latest revelations coming out of a Special Police Task Force dubbed ‘Murder Rap’ put together in order to solve the murders in a bid to show that corrupt Los Angeles Police Officers were not involved in Biggie’s murder in the face of a $400 million wrongful death Lawsuit filed by Biggie’s Estate.
+The most revelaing revelations that can help us answer what happened between Tupac and Biggie are out of a Special Los Angeles Police Department Task Force called ‘Murder Rap’ which was put together in order to solve the Biggie and Tupac murders in a bid to show that corrupt Los Angeles Police Officers were not involved in Biggie’s murder in the face of a $400 million wrongful death Lawsuit filed by Biggie’s Estate.

 Genesis: Coastal Wars, CEO beef & The Tupac Quad Studio Shooting

-Suge Knight blamed Puffy for the shooting, and this feud between the CEOs of Deathrow and Badboy Records, two of the most successful Hip Hop Labels at the time, would play a role in the Tupac and Biggie feud which had its origins in the 1994 Tupac shooting at Quad Studios.
+According to the Murder Rap Taskforce Report, Suge Knight blamed Puffy for the shooting, and this feud between the CEOs of Deathrow and Badboy Records would play a key role in what would later happen between Tupac and Biggie.

 Tupac blamed Biggie for setting him up, a claim which Biggie emphatically denied.